trieb-work/saleor-apps-docker/README.md

 ## Available Images

 Images are available for all apps in the Saleor Apps repository.
-Each app has its own image with both version-specific and latest tags.
+Each app has its own image with version-specific tags.

 Example apps:
-- `app-avatax`
+- `saleor-apps/app-avatax`
-- `app-invoices`
+- `saleor-apps/app-invoices`
-- `app-slack`
+- `saleor-apps/app-slack`
 - And more...

 ## Using the Docker Images